 6. At least two books influenced by Charcot’s story where published around the middle of the last century.
 Charcot on Antarctica was abridged and translated by Sigurður Thorlaucius. Þóra Friðriksson published the book Dr. Jean-Baptiste Charcot, which is an intimate look at her friendship with Charcot and her time as president of the French Alliance.

-7. Jean-Christophe Victor and Anne-Marie Vallin-Charcot on September 14, 2006 Charcot-2011 070at a conference about Charcot at the University of Iceland, two days before the 70th anniversary of the sinking of the Pourquois-Pas?
+7. Jean-Christophe Victor and Anne-Marie Vallin-Charcot on September 14, 2006 at a conference about Charcot at the University of Iceland, two days before the 70th anniversary of the sinking of the Pourquois-Pas?
 Since then, annual lectures have been presented about the life and scientific contributions of Charcot at the University of Iceland and at the French Alliance in Reykjavík.
 Among the key note speakers were Jean-Christophe Victor and Anne-Marie Vallin-Charcot.

-8. In September of 2006, the book Jean-Baptiste Charcot – Explorer of the Seas, charcot-bokNavigator of The Poles by Serge Kahn was published (JPV – publisher).
+8. In September of 2006, the book Jean-Baptiste Charcot – Explorer of the Seas, Navigator of The Poles by Serge Kahn was published (JPV – publisher).

 9. On September 16, 2006 the exhibit Tjernehúsi í Englandingavík was opened in Borgarnes to commemorate the passing of 70 years since the sinking of Charcot’s ship.
 In the exhibit were gathered many memorabilia from the ship to create as much of a feel for the vessel as possible.